Containers Loading Optimization with Python

 • Pallets have to be orthogonally packed to respect the loading constraints

-• Pallets Height is always lower than the internal height of your containers
+• Pallet height is always lower than the internal height of your containers

 We can transform our 3D problem into a 2D knapsack problem and directly apply this algorithm to find an optimal solution.